 But EHRs go beyond simply storing patient data.
-They connect departments, streamline administrative tasks, and give patients more control over their health journey.
+They also cross departments, centralize administrative work and give patients more of a say in how they manage their care journey.
 In this article, we’ll look at how EHR software improves patient care, boost operational efficiency, and what challenges hospitals face when implementing them.
 Whether you’re just starting with EHRs or looking to make your current system work harder for your hospital, there’s plenty to explore.

 Benefits of EHR Systems in Improving Patient Care